Frequently Asked Questions

 Will my child be ready to sit down and learn in P1?

 Active playing is the best way to prepare for sitting in school.
-Boys and girls often find it hard to be still in school.
-There's a lot of research showing that children's nervous systems need lots of big, whole-body movements--what we call "gross motor skills"--before children are physically ready to sit at a desk and write with pencil and paper ("fine motor skills.").
+There is a lot of research showing that children's nervous systems need lots of big, whole-body movements--what we call "gross motor skills"--before children are physically ready to sit at a desk and write with pencil and paper (fine motor skills).
 The paths that we play on aren't flat: It is often challenging for children just to walk without tripping when they first arrive.
 As they gain confidence and begin running, and jumping, on the uneven terrain, their nervous systems are developing to prepare them for sitting down and using their fine motor skills in school.

 What if my child doesn't like it?